ydkmlt84/Maintainerr_docs/docs/Rules.md

 ### Sections

 A section is a group of rules.
-What happens to the result of a section depends on the choice of `Operator` in the section's first rule.
+What happens to the result of a section depends on the choice of *Operator* in the section's first rule.

 ### Adding new sections

-The `New section` button, at the bottom of the form, is only available if all rules are completed.
+The *New section* button, at the bottom of the form, is only available if all rules are completed.

 ### Operators

-There are 2 operator choices, both explained below. </br>
+There are 2 operator choices, both explained below.
 The choice of operator defines what happens to the result of each section or rule.

 #### AND